-Burnout describes an emotional fatigue that impacts physical, cognitive, and social health.
-Burnout looks differently for everyone.
+Burnout describes an emotional fatigue that affects physical, cognitive, and social health.
+Burnout looks different for everyone.
 However, people who become burnt out generally feel this way after a prolonged period of intense effort, especially when there isn’t a sense of fulfillment or a sense of social connection.
 Even when someone feels like their work or their relationship is meaningful at one point in time, burnout can occur when there isn’t enough time to rest and recover.

 When burnout happens, you might find yourself thinking: